Human rights in Mexico: Massacres

 Massacres have occurred in Mexican history.
-In recent years they've been related to the Mexican drug war, but also include prison riots, political motivated massacres, and conflicts in regional areas.
+In recent years they've been related to the Mexican drug war, but also include prison riots, politically motivated massacres, and conflicts in regional areas.
 In December 1997, a group of heavily armed Mexican special forces soldiers kidnapped twenty young men in Ocotlan, Jalisco, brutally torturing them and killing one.
 Six of the implicated officers had received U.S. training as part of the Grupo Aeromóvil de Fuerzas Especiales (GAFE) training program.

 Mass grave discoveries

 The site known as the "ranch of horror" in Teuchitlan, Jalisco was initially believed to be a cartel-run "extermination camp" due to the discovery of human remains, bone fragments, and personal belongings like shoes and backpacks in March 2025.
 However, Mexico's security minister clarified that the location was actually a cartel training site where individuals who resisted recruitment were reportedly killed.
 The discovery came after an activist group found the ranch earlier that month, and the case had been mishandled by local authorities initially.
 Federal investigators later took over the investigation, revealing that recruits were lured through false job ads, and those who attempted to escape were tortured or killed.
 The ranch had been abandoned after an earlier probe in September 2024, but the true nature of the site became clear only after further investigation.